YanChengWeiTony/Project-Building-Random-Forest-using-multithread/README.md

 there are 256 threads, each thread gets 16 test data and calculate them.
 After reclaiming all data from all thread, I re-assign all threads again.

+  3. Please refer to Report.pdf inside the folder "sphw4" for more details.

 ![imag](https://github.com/YanChengWeiTony/Project-Building-Random-Forest-using-multithread/blob/master/thread_num_time.png)